ome/www.openmicroscopy.org/_posts/2015-02-04-omero-bio-formats-5-0-7.md

 For information on upgrading your server, see the upgrade guide for system administrators - [server upgrade page](http://www.openmicroscopy.org/site/support/omero5/sysadmins/server-upgrade.html)

-For full details of the next major release, see the 5.1 milestone page - [5.1 milestone page](http://trac.openmicroscopy.org.uk/ome/milestone/5.1.0)
+For full details of the next major release, see the [5.1 milestone page](http://trac.openmicroscopy.org.uk/ome/milestone/5.1.0)